-Geraldine Brooks seems to be getting better with every book and she certainly is versatile My first of her books was Year of Wonder which I received as a gift from my sister.
+Geraldine Brooks seems to be getting better with every book and she certainly is versatile I first read Year of Wonder which I received as a gift from my sister.
 For a long time I thought that was far and away Brooks’ best work.
+Horse challenges that idea.

 By Geraldine Brooks